lorencig/UA-OPC-Interface/README.md

 # Overview - UA OPC Interface

-This application provides a graphical interface to control pumps connected to an OPC UA server.
+This platform provides a versatile and user-friendly interface for controlling laboratory pumps via OPC UA protocol.
+Pumps are a critical component in fluidic systems, especially in laboratory-scale applications where precise control of fluid flow is essential.
+This application is specifically tailored for such applications, allowing users to automate and monitor the operation of pumps with ease and accuracy.
 The user can create and execute a sequence of actions for the pumps in a defined order.

 ## Features